tdelahunty/acad_website/content/authors/admin/_index.md

   url: https://www.maynoothuniversity.ie/people/thomas-delahunty

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests are primarily focused on STEM education and general education across all levels of schooling.
-I am particualrly interested in the psychological aspects of problem solving and how presage variables impacts these abilities and learners' identities.
+I am also particualrly interested in research methods such as quant-crit as well as challenging issues of neoliberalism and colonialism and the manners in which they may disenfranchise certain populations.

 # Interests to show in About widget
 interests: